NikolaevMikhailRoma/test_250501/README.md

 # AI-Enabled Q&A Web Application

-A Retrieval-Augmented Generation (RAG) based Q&A web application that integrates with AI models to provide accurate answers based on a knowledge base.
-The application follows SOLID principles and clean architecture to ensure maintainability and extensibility.
+This project consists of a simple AI-powered application with both frontend and backend components.
+Its primary function is to answer user questions based on data contained within a CSV file.
+By default, the application leverages the GPT-4o language model.

 ## Project Structure

-This project follows a modular architecture based on SOLID principles:

 ```
 project_root/